 The Pebble Partnership is one of the most important private sector employers in southwest Alaska.
-A total of 509 Bristol Bay residents were employed by the Pebble Project in 2011.
+Alaskans made up over 70% of the site workforce in 2011, and this included employment of 133 people from the Bristol Bay region.

 Employee training and workforce development initiatives continue to expand.
 Workforce development initiatives at the Pebble Project include the provision of training in the areas of equipment operations, health, safety and environment.
 Working with the U.S. and Alaska Departments of Labor, the Pebble Partnership has established the first-ever registered apprenticeship training program to help local drill helpers become certified drillers.
 The Company is also investing in programs to train local workers to become environmental technicians, emergency medical technicians and bear guards.
 In addition, scholarships are available to high school students from the Bristol Bay region who are interested in pursuing studies at college and vocational/technical schools in the fields of project management, operations, geology, science, engineering and other disciplines related to responsible resource development.